2019 New York Yankees season: August

 The Yankees hosted the Athletics in a three-game series.
 After losing the first game, the Yankees bounced back to take the series, thus becoming the first team in the MLB to reach 90 wins.
-New York needed the extra innings to beat the A's for the first time in the season, 4–3, thanks to a DJ LeMahieu walk-off home run in the eleventh.
-With the win, the Yankees completed their winningest calendar month since August 2009, while further improving their record of homers in a calendar month to 74.
+New York needed the extra innings to beat the A's for the first time in the season, 4–3, thanks to a DJ LeMahieu walk-off home run in the 11th.
+With the win, the Yankees completed their most winning calendar month since August 2009, while further improving their record of homers in a calendar month to 74.
 On the next day, with the series at stake, the Yankees stole the game with a walk-off once again.
 Trailing 4–0 and with six outs left, the Yankees cut their deficit to 4–3 in the bottom eighth, and then Brett Gardner and pinch-hitter Mike Ford back-to-back homered off Liam Hendriks in the ninth to tie the score and win the game, respectively.